BrentGrammer/PROGNOTES/ComputerScience/Algorithms.md

   const pivot = arr[hi];

   let idx = lo - 1; // -1 to enable insertion into the first position of the chunk (which includes the actual lo idx)
+  // idx is where we swap to when finding val <= pivot and is a marker says everything to left of me is sorted

   // walk up to not incl. the hi for (let i = lo; i < hi; i++) {